orangci/takina/README.md

 - issue refresh buttons

 ## Selfhosting
 Before proceeding, I am assuming that you have a running MongoDB database.
 The majority of Takina's functionality depends on a MongoDB instance being available.
-A guide on selfhosting MongoDB with Docker is available [here](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-community-with-docker/).
+A guide on selfhosting MongoDB with Docker is available [here](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-community-with-docker/), you can also consider using [MongoDB Atlas](https://www.mongodb.com/products/platform/atlas-database).

 #### On NixOS